Tommy Edman: 2025

 Edman played second base as the Dodgers opened the season in Japan for the MLB Tokyo Series.
 He hit the first home run of the 2025 season, a solo home run off Justin Steele of the Chicago Cubs in the second game of the season.
 After injuring his ankle on the basepaths on April 29, Edman went on the injured list, returning in mid-May.
 Another baserunning ankle injury landed him back on the injured list in August, keeping him away from the team for a month.
 Overall, he played in 97 games for the Dodgers (66 at second, 25 in center field and 13 at third base) and had a .225 batting average (the lowest of his career), while hitting 13 home runs and driving in 49 RBI.

 Edman played in one game during the Wild Card Series, while still dealing with his ankle injury, and had one hit (a home run) in three at-bats.
 In the 2025 NLDS, he had four hits (including another home run) in 17 at-bats and in the 2025 NLCS he had five hits in 15 at-bats.
 In 28 at-bats in the 2025 World Series, he had four hits (two doubles) as the Dodgers won their second straight title, in seven games.

+On November 11, 2025, it was announced that Edman would require surgery to repair an ankle injury that had hampered him during the 2025 season.

+2026

+Edman was activated off the 60-day injured list on June 16, 2026.

 International career

 In 2023, Edman was called to the South Korea national baseball team.
 He played second base during the 2023 World Baseball Classic.
 In 11 trips to the plate in the first three games, he had 2 hits and 1 walk.
 The team did not progress past pool play.
+He was unable to play in the 2026 World Baseball Classic due to recovering from surgery.